-We record accounts receivable net of estimated and contractual discounts.
-We provide for accounts receivable that could become uncollectible in the future by establishing an allowance to reduce the carrying value of such receivables to their estimated net realizable value.
-We estimate this allowance based on the aging of our accounts receivable and our historical collection experience for each type of payer.
+We record accounts receivable net of estimated discounts and contractual allowances at the time services are performed.
+We provide for accounts receivable that could become uncollectible in the future by establishing an allowance to reduce the carrying value of such receivables.
+We estimate this allowance based on the aging and composition of our accounts receivable and our historical collection experience for each type of payer.
 Receivables are charged off to the allowance account at the time they are deemed uncollectible.